SirJavaDrinker/Lockable-Containers-Plugin/README.md

 # Lockable-Containers-Plugin
 Built using Paper API, a Minecraft plugin that allows containers to be locked and for one specific owner to have access.
-> Please Note: This is not being actively maintained.

 ## 🚀 | Features & Usage